-The following installation instructions are only valid for some medium "Classic" Kits; the instructions apply to kits that contain not only wire rope mounts ("cross mounts"), but also eye bolts/ring screws ("mixed construction").
-This applies to the wire rope systems 2030, 2040, 4010, 4050, 5010, 6020, 6030, 6040, 7050 and 7060.
-Such designs/configurations can be built up quickly; the eyelets serve, for example, to redirect a circumferential "rope frame" in the corners.
-All information on this page can be seen in connection with the 10 - 25 assembly diagrams in one of the cable systems above.
-Please use these links and go to the wire rope system you have purchased.
-The pictures shown here complete the flow charts there.
+The following installation instructions are only valid for some medium Classic kits; the instructions apply to kits that contain not only cable mounts ("cross mounts"), but also eyebolts.
+This applies to systems 2030, 2040, 4010, 4050, 5010, 6020, 6030, 6040, 7050 and 7060.
+These kits can be assembled relatively quickly.
+The eyebolts allow the outer edge of the trellis to be framed with a single cable segment (they create a circumferential "rope frame" in the corners).
+All information on this page is to be supplemented with the 10 - 25 assembly diagrams in the respective cable system you have chosen.
+Please use these links and go to the wire rope system you have ordered.
 Before ordering, please also check to see if you need tools!

 The symbols in the diagram represent the wall mounts and thus the drilling points.
-Small grey circles (diagram) show cross mounts; grey ellipses indicate eye bolts and show their alignment according to the later forces.
-After drilling, all holes are cleaned with a hole brush and/or blower.
-The thimbles contained in the kit are inserted into the eye bolts where later rope loops with rope clamps are formed and pressed together with pliers (photo).
+Small grey circles (diagram) show cross mounts; grey ellipses indicate eyebolts and show their orientation in relation to the cable route.
+After drilling, clean all holes with a hole brush and/or blower.
+If the kit containes thimbles, position them on the eyebolts (where the cable with form a loop), and close them with pliers (photo).

 The diagrams of the basic form show an installation with as little wire rope cutting as possible and which does not require a turnbuckle (wire rope tensioner).
 In some basic forms, the rope mount is not attached with loops and rope clamps, but attached directly in the cross mounts.
-For this purpose, the rope is threaded through several eye bolts, as shown, and laid loosely in the rope/cable mount with approx. 10 cm protrusion/overhang.
+For this purpose, the rope is threaded through several eyebolts, as shown, and laid loosely in the cable mount with about a 10 cm protrusion.
 The grub screw is inserted, moderately tightened, and in the second step, tightened a bit more by gripping the mount at the flange nut, or in exceptional cases at the flat nut directly behind the head (photo) with an open-end wrench.

 In many basic forms, the outer "rope mount/frame" is attached with two loops.
 For this, the wire rope is initially pulled through several or even all ring screws, in the order shown in each case.
 The wire rope is not yet laid into the cross mounts.
 A double kink in the wire rope (photo) with 15 cm overhang facilitates the formation of the following (first) loop.

-After threading, the first loop of rope is formed at a specific eye bolt (diagram).
-The rope is wound around the pressed-together thimble and clamped immediately behind it with a wire rope clamp/grip.
-The rope overhang behind the clamp should be approximately 10 cm.
-Then, the rope (slack/loose) is guided through the grooves of the cable mount (diagram) without the grub screws being inserted or tightened.
+After threading, the first loop of cable is formed at a specific eyebolt (diagram).
+The cable is wound around the pressed-together thimble and clamped immediately behind it with a wire rope grip.
+The excess cable behind the grip should be approximately 10 cm.
+Then, the cable (slack) is guided through the grooves of the cable mount (diagram) without the grub screws being inserted or tightened.

-The next steps take place at the eye bolt through which the rope was threaded through first.
-There the other end of the rope behind the mount is now gripped by means of a mounting vice and tightened by hand (about 5 - 10 kg).
-Here, a second mounting vice for fixing both rope strands just behind the eye bolt (photo) is helpful, so that the wire rope clamp (diagram) can be set easily.
-Then the vices are loosened and the rope is - with about 10 cm overhang - cut behind the clamp with a wire rope cutter.
+The next steps take place at the eyebolt through which the cable was threaded through first.
+There the other end of the cable behind the mount is now gripped by means of a mounting vice and tightened by hand (with about 5 - 10 kg force).
+Here, a second mounting vice for securing both cable strands just behind the eyebolt (photo) is helpful, so that the cable grip (diagram) can be set easily.
+Then the vices are loosened and the wire rope is - with about 10 cm overhang - cut behind the grip with cable cutters.

-If a wire rope is tightened in a rope/cable clamp (diagram), the second mounting vice is clamped directly behind the rope/cable clamp (photo) onto the rope to temporarily fix the tightened state.
-This can also be done with a clamping ring or a cross clamp, which is often included anyway in the rope system.
-After tightening the grub screw in the rope/cable clamp, the fastener/fix is removed.
+If a cable is tensioned through a cable mount (diagram), the second mounting vice should be clamped directly behind the cable clamp (photo) to temporarily secure the tensioned state.
+The same can be achieved with a clamping ring or a cross clamp (often included anyway in the wire rope system).
+Remove the temporary clamping element after tightening the grub screw in the cable mount.

-If the wire rope -- here the frame rope -- runs through one or more mounts/holders, it is first laid into the holders without screwing in or tightening the grub screws, or if so- only for provisional fixation of the rope.
-The final tightening of these grub screws takes place at the end or when, in the respective holder, a second rope is fastened a little later (photo); the holder on the corresponding diagram is then marked in bold red.
+If the cable -- in this case the framing cable -- runs through one or more mounts, it is first inserted in the mounts without screwing in or tightening the grub screws, or if so- only for temporariliy securing the cable.
+The final tightening of these grub screws will be done at the very end or after a second (perpedicular) cable has been inserted into the mount (which correponds in the diagram to the mount marked in bold red).

-If more rope sections are shown in the diagrams, they are laid according to the principle shown above.
-In places where wire ropes intersect (diagram), floating cross clamps are set when the diagrams show this.
-Finally, all protruding ends of the rope receive pressed-on wire end sleeves/ferrules (photo).
-If the wire ropes protrude approximately 10 cm, they can be easily grasped for re-tensioning in the future, if necessary.
+If more cable sections are shown in the diagrams, they are mounted according to the instructions given above.
+A floating cross clamp will be set at cable intersections (when indicated in the diagrams).
+Finally, all protruding cable ends receive pressed-on end sleeves (photo).
+If the let the wire ropes protrude about 10 cm, they can be easily grasped for re-tensioning in the future as needed.